MARTIMM/gnome-gtk3/README.md

   * The package is designed with the usage of glade interface designer in mind.
 So to build the interface by hand like below, is not necessary.
 Use of `GTK::Glade` is preferable when building larger user interfaces.
   * No fancy stuff like tapping into channels.
   * There is a registration of callback methods to process signals like button clicks as well as events like keyboard input and mouse clicks..
 This is not available in `GTK::Simple`.
 The provided way to handle a signal there, is fixed into a method.
 E.g. the button has a 'clicked' method and the container has none while an observer might want to know if an object is inserted into a grid using the 'add' signal.
-  * There is also a registration of events to handle e.g. keyboard input and mouse clicks.
+  * The same method, `register-signal()`, is also used to register other types of signals.
+There are, for example, events to handle keyboard input and mouse clicks.
+Not all signal handler types are supported yet but can be installed in time.

 ### Cons
   * The code is larger.
   * Code is somewhat slower.
-  * Not all types of signals are supported yet.
-  * Not all documentation is written.
-  * Not all classes and/or methods are supplied.
+The setup of the example shown next is about 0.05 sec slower.
+That isn't much seen in the light that a user interface is mostly set up and drawn once.

 A screenshot of the example ![-this screenshot-][screenshot 1].
 The code can be found at `examples/01-hello-world.pl6`.
 ```